getformo/sdk/README.md

 );
 ```

-**3. Tracking Events and Page Views**
+**3. Tracking Events**

-You can use the `useFormoAnalytics` hook from the SDK to track user interactions and page views.
+You can use the `useFormoAnalytics` hook from the SDK to track user interactions.

-Example: Tracking a Page View and Custom Event
+Example: Tracking a Custom Event

 ```jsx
 import React, { useEffect } from 'react';